jbumbe/EdgewarePlusPlus/README.md

 •+0.5-0.25 to version number: new feature, but a smaller one or something not as essential, or lots of bugfixes

 •+0.2-0.1 to version number: very small update, usually just a bugfix, accessibility options, UI tweaks

+**Version 8b**

+Uwaaaaaaaaa!
+Mood blocking is here finally~!

+I am putting "b" for "beta" at the end of this version, because admittedly I am rushing this update out.
+I changed a lot and added a lot, but won't be able to test this as much as i'd like- I am leaving the house for holidays, and I know coming back I will not be in the same mindset.
+So I wanted to get this update out before I go, even if it's potentially buggy with some issues.
+Do not hesitate to download an older version or keep your previous version of edgeware as a backup, just in case.

+I originally planned for this to be a small update, but things kept getting added and I got closer and closer to implementing moods.
+While I am away I will not be able to work on EdgeWare, but any bug reports or issues I hear about I will do my best to fix ASAP as soon as I get back.
+I want to do a cleanup update next to try and fix some things.

+•*Custom loading splashes now support .gif (won't animate, sorry), .bmp, and .jpg/jpeg*
+>I tried to make animated gifs work, but couldn't figure out how to bugfix infinite iteration errors- I commented out the code but kept it in, in case I come back to fix it later (or somebody else does).

+•*Added web moods.
+No pack will currently support it, but the functionality is there for future packs.
+It is* **HIGHLY** *recommended you delete all previous mood files to let the newer versions populate with web features.*
+>Admittedly only reason I didn't add it before now is because I never use web links and totally forgot...

+•*Added "id" to info.json- apologies to the two people who have already made edgeware++ packs.
+Use it for hooking into moods similar to how the name of the pack used to do.
+No spaces or special characters, or else it won't work!*
+>Decided to nip this in the bud and add it in- if people put spaces in their pack name (incredibly common) or other non-accepted characters, it would mess up a lot of things down the line.
+Instead of forcing people to do certain naming conventions, the better option would be to split the mood ID and the name into two separate values.

+•*Added info.json and media.json template files to "example assets", if you want to make packs with them before the pack editor update.
+Also updated older example files.*
+>corruption.json will come in future updates when I finish implementing it fully

+•*Prompts, captions, and media (if set up) can now be blocked by mood.*
+>The only thing that can't currently be blocked by mood is weblinks, but that's fine because it's a new feature that won't be supported by any pack.
+I wanted to get it fixed before this update came out, but ran out of time unfortunately.
+Will be patched in to a later update.

+•*Added "Single Mode" in the annoyance tab, a toggleable option to only allow one popup to spawn per popup roll.
+Removed single mode being auto-enabled during hibernate mode.*
+>See version 7.5 patch notes for more information on what this entails

+•*Made the config window much taller, and changed some things to have the "Save and Exit"/"Resources" buttons more reliably show up.*
+>I can't imagine using all this space, but I wanted to increase it as things were getting pretty claustrophobic and I didn't want to have to compromise features to fit it all in there.
+>I know that some users might be running EdgeWare on lower res displays and don't want the config screen so big- you can still freely resize the config window to fit it back to it's older resolution.
+For those who are running EdgeWare on your 320x240 arcade cabinet displays (god bless you), I have purposefully made these the first settings on the "File" tab so you can access them there.
+If I get around to programming themes into EdgeWare I will consider an ultra-compact theme for this...!

+•*Renamed the "Advanced/Troubleshooting" tab to just "Troubleshooting", mainly to save space on the tab bar*
+>I plan to at least add one more tab (expanding corruption to it's own menu), so I want to keep people with smaller monitors in mind.

+•*Added the Corruption tab, for the next major update, coming soon...*

+•*Fixed video volume not working on VLC mode*

+•*Fixed VLC videos not looping*

+•*Edited the web.json file in "example assets" to correlate with this change.*

+•*Some backend changes and cleaning, shouldn't affect anything for the end user (hopefully)*

+•*Fixed a bug that made it so EdgeWare++ packs wouldn't have their moods properly set*

+•*A few more tooltips here and there, you know how it is*

+•*Added version 1.0 of Edgeware++ Test Pack.*

+KNOWN ISSUES:

+•*VLC can potentially not work if the PATH is not set to VLC.
+Currently not sure how to fix this issue, but will look into it.
+You can manually set the PATH yourself to the vlc directory.*

 **Version 7.55**